romy-morrin/watts-up-electric/README.md

 #### Navigation Bar

 The navigation bar used displays the 4 sections of the website labelled "Home, Services, About, Contact".
 Bootstrap 4.6 helped me construct the navigation bar.
 I also used Bootstrap's toggle function so that the nav bar changes to a hamburger menu when shown on a mobile device.
 I initially had the navigation links to the left hand side of the menu on desktop view and then decided to position them to the centre of the menu.
 This added to the sites accessiblity.
 The nav links have a slightly bolder font weight than other text on the site.
 This again adds readability and accessbility.
 When clicked on, each link will bring the user to the respective section.
 The nav-links change to a darker colour when the cursor hovers over them.
+The nav-bar also has a class of "fixed top" so that it follows the user as they scroll throught the page.

 #### Home Section
 The home section features a background image and a jumbotron.
 The background image has a background-attachment property with a value of fixed on desktop devices which gives a nice effect when scrolling through the site.
 The background image is position to the bottom left so as to show the tools and other objects in the image.
 I used a snippet of code from CSS Tricks [here](https://css-tricks.com/perfect-full-page-background-image/) to help position the background image correctly.I used Bootstrap components to create the jumbotron.
 I gave the jumbotron the same background color as the navigation bar so to show consistency in style across the home page.
 I positioned it to the centre of the home section and placed the Watts Up Electric logo at the top of the jumbotron with text and a callout button underneath it which directs the user to the contact section.